Why I only recommend free software

 "With software, either the users control the program (free software) or the program controls the users (proprietary or nonfree software)." - Richard Stallman

 Note: When I say "free software", I refer to freedom, not price.

-First off, my nature as a programmer (if that was natural at all!) seems to be the reason, but you guess not.
-Regular users should be concerned about software freedom before powerusers and hackers.
-Hop into gnu.org if you want to learn more.
+First off, my nature as a programmer seems to be the reason, but you guess not.
+Regular users should be concerned about software freedom before powerusers and hackers!

-1) In the beginning, all software was essentially free.
+- In the beginning, all software was essentially free.
 That's the way it should be.
-But for some reason, some people started to introduce a new concept of software development: software property, copyrighted binaries and later "software patents", leading to proprietary software existence.
+But for some reason, some people started to introduce a new concept of software development: software property, copyrighted binaries and later "software patents", leading proprietary software into existence.

-2) All software that ever existed has started as free software, but then it's up to the developer to turn it nonfree (unethical conduct) or keep it free.
-There is no irregularities in this fact.
+- All software that ever existed (with zero exceptions) has started as free software, but then it's up to the developer to turn it nonfree (unethical conduct) or keep it free.

-3) While the free software movement and the open source camp still do not agree on a mutual word to describe the good type of software (free software vs. open source software), they certainly agree upon a word that descibes the bad type of software (proprietary).
-And that has much to say how the two camps are essentially sharing the same enemy.
+- While the free software movement and the open source camp still do not agree on a mutual word to describe the good type of software (i.e. free software vs. open source software), they certainly agree upon a word that descibes the bad type of software (i.e. proprietary).
+And that has much to say how the two camps are essentially fighting the same enemy.